How to Remove Hard Inquiries From Your Credit Report

 9 min read

-You checked your credit report and saw a hard inquiry you don’t recognize.
-Now you’re wondering—can you remove it, and will it hurt your credit score?
+You checked your credit report and noticed a hard inquiry you don’t recognize.
+Now you’re wondering whether it can be removed and whether it is hurting your credit score.

 woman reading

-In many cases, yes—but only if they’re unauthorized or reported in error.
+In many cases, yes—but only if the issue involves an unauthorized credit inquiry or a reporting error.

-• Authorized inquiries: These are tied to applications you actually made.
-They’re legal and typically stay on your credit report for two years.
+• Authorized inquiries: These are tied to applications you actually submitted and typically remain on your credit report for up to two years.

-Each hard inquiry stays on your credit report for up to two years.
-But credit scoring models only count them against your credit score for the first 12 months.
+Hard inquiries remain visible on your credit report for up to two years.
+However, credit scoring models generally factor them into your credit score for only the first 12 months.

 How Hard Inquiries Affect Your Credit Score